MaleeshaLiyanage/FashionSphere/README.md

 FashionSphere allows users to explore, filter, and purchase fashion products effortlessly while staying updated on stock availability, new arrivals, and personalized sale notifications.
 The system supports both customer-facing features and admin-level controls for efficient store management.

+# FashionSphere — Business Analyst Role

+   FashionSphere is my academic project where I worked for some parts in my project as a **Business Analyst** to design and document a modern clothing web application focused on the **Sri Lankan fashion industry**.
+By exploring and observing several existing online clothing platforms in Sri Lanka, I identified various difficulties and weaknesses in their systems.
+Based on these findings, I covered a wide range of business analysis activities including gathering user requirements, analyzing problems and proposing practical feature improvements.
+This project helped me understand how a Business Analyst bridges business needs with technical solutions and contributes to building user-friendly, efficient systems tailored to local industry demands.

+# Objective
+To analyze and propose new features for an online fashion web app that helps customers shop easily and assists admins in managing products effectively.

+# My Role as a Business Analyst
+    - Gathered requirements and listed new features like stock alerts, order history, and sale notifications.
+    - Created basic process flow diagrams to explain how users and admins interact with the system.
+    - Wrote simple feature descriptions and documentation.
+    - Decided some improvements to make the system more user-friendly.

 # Key Features

    # For Customers